OpenEvalProject/evals/manuscripts/elife-56942/v2/manuscript.md

 Together, our data suggest that the feedforward inhibition (Figure 4) and feedback inhibition (Figure 6) between the backward module and the turning module implement a winner-take-all computation for action selection.
 The motor module with the highest level of activity stays active by suppressing the activities of other modules.

-## A biophysical model of the type-II transition
+### A biophysical model of the type-II transition

 With both structural and functional evidence, we now propose a mathematical model for the type-II (RT) transition.
 The turning module, represented by RIV inter/motor neurons, receives opposing excitatory and inhibitory inputs during a reversal (Figure 7A).
 The rapid increase of RIV activity coincides with the beginning of an omega turn (Figure 3A and E).
+To capture the essential process, we assumed that the membrane potential of RIV $x$ fluctuates around a balanced state $x_{0}$ during a reversal (Figure 7B), and its neural dynamics is governed by the Langevin equation:

+$$
+\frac{dx}{dt}=−k(x−x_{0})+η, x<x_{th}
+$$

-To capture the essential process, we assumed that the membrane potential of RIV x fluctuates around a balanced state x0 during a reversal (Figure 7B), and its neural dynamics is governed by the Langevin equation:(2)dxdt=−k(x−x0)+η, x<xthwhere k depends on, among others, the gap junction and inhibitory synaptic conductances (see Appendix); and η could be regarded as fluctuations in synaptic currents (Lindsay et al., 2011; Narayan et al., 2011) and other sources of noises that are not explicitly considered in the model.
-For simplicity, η is treated as uncorrelated Gaussian white noise: ⟨η(t)η(t′)⟩=2σ2δ(t−t′).
-Once the membrane potential crosses the threshold xth, RIV become rapidly depolarized due to a nonlinear rectified activation (Figure 7B), immediately terminating the reversal via feedback inhibition and starting a turn by activating ventral muscles (Figure 7A and D).
+where $k$ depends on, among others, the gap junction and inhibitory synaptic conductances (see Appendix); and $η$ could be regarded as fluctuations in synaptic currents (Lindsay et al., 2011; Narayan et al., 2011) and other sources of noises that are not explicitly considered in the model.
+For simplicity, $η$ is treated as uncorrelated Gaussian white noise: $⟨η(t)η(t^{′})⟩=2\sigma^{2}\delta(t−t^{′}).$ Once the membrane potential crosses the threshold $x_{th}$, RIV become rapidly depolarized due to a nonlinear rectified activation (Figure 7B), immediately terminating the reversal via feedback inhibition and starting a turn by activating ventral muscles (Figure 7A and D).

 ![Figure 7.](https://cdn.elifesciences.org/articles/56942/elife-56942-fig7-v2.jpg)

 **Figure 7.:** (A) Schematics of neuronal circuit of C. elegans avoidance behavior.
 Feedforward excitation between local interneurons AIB and RIV triggers turning behavior.
 Glutamatergic inhibition between AIB and RIB flexibly controls the motor state transitions.
 Feedback inhibition from the turning module helps terminate backward behavior.
 (B) Illustration of the biophysical meaning of the type-II transition.
-The sub-threshold membrane potential of RIV fluctuates around the fixed point x, just like a particle (red) in an energy well.
-When RIV membrane potential crosses the threshold 0x, RIV along with other neurons in the turning module become fully activated and a turn starts. (thC) A simple stochastic model without short-term synaptic plasticity cannot account for the experimentally observed transition rate.
+The sub-threshold membrane potential of RIV fluctuates around the fixed point x0, just like a particle (red) in an energy well.
+When RIV membrane potential crosses the threshold xth, RIV along with other neurons in the turning module become fully activated and a turn starts.
+(C) A simple stochastic model without short-term synaptic plasticity cannot account for the experimentally observed transition rate.
 (D) Schematics of a three-module model based on the animal connectome and experimentally identified functional motifs.
 Short-term synaptic depression (STD) was introduced in the feedforward inhibition.
 (E) Type-II transition rate during ALM/AVM triggered escape responses.
-Pink line is a theoretical fit using Equation 4.  in τgEquation 4 is given by the glutamate decay constant in Figure 4E.
+Pink line is a theoretical fit using Equation 4. $\tau_{g}$ in Equation 4 is given by the glutamate decay constant in Figure 4E.

-The next step is to calculate the type-II transition rate r2: the probability that x crosses xth per unit time.
-It is currently impossible to measure k, but we can proceed by making a prediction.
+The next step is to calculate the type-II transition rate r2: the probability that $x$ crosses $x_{th}$ per unit time.
+It is currently impossible to measure $k$, but we can proceed by making a prediction.
 Based on electrophysiological recordings of C. elegans interneurons (Lindsay et al., 2011; Roberts et al., 2016), the membrane time constant of a neuron (~10 milliseconds) is much smaller than the behavioral timescale (~seconds).
-As a result, the membrane potential of a model neuron rapidly approaches the fixed point x0.
-By solving this problem analytically using one-dimensional Fokker-Planck equation near the system equilibrium (see Appendix), we find(3)r2≈kπerfi−1[k2σ2(xth−x0) ]
+As a result, the membrane potential of a model neuron rapidly approaches the fixed point $x_{0}$.
+By solving this problem analytically using one-dimensional Fokker-Planck equation near the system equilibrium (see Appendix), we find

+$$
+r_{2}≈\frac{k}{\pi}erfi^{−1}[\sqrt{\frac{k}{2\sigma^{2}}}(x_{th}−x_{0}) ]
+$$

-Here erfix=2π∫0xez2dz is the imaginary error function.
+Here $erfix=\frac{2}{\sqrt{\pi}}\int_{0}^{x}e^{z^{2}}dz$ is the imaginary error function.

 Equation 3, however, would lead to a constant rate on the behavioral timescale, like that during the type-I (RF) transition, as expected and confirmed by our computer simulation (Figure 7C).
 To explain the experimental observation of the rising phase of r2 (Figure 1C–D), we incorporated a plasticity mechanism analogous to short-term synaptic depression (STD): the feedforward inhibition from the backward module to the turning module becomes weaker as the reversal lasts longer (Figure 7D).
-Consequently, the membrane potential moves towards the excitation threshold xth to potentiate transition, allowing the analytical expression for r2, Equation 3, to become time-dependent.
+Consequently, the membrane potential moves towards the excitation threshold $x_{th}$ to potentiate transition, allowing the analytical expression for r2, Equation 3, to become time-dependent.
 Our hypothesis is consistent with the decay of the glutamate sensor signal on RIB neurites upon AIB stimulation (Figure 4E), an observation that may be explained by a depletion of available vesicles for release at the presynaptic site.
 Note that calcium activity in AIB cell body, like that during a reversal (Figure 2B), kept increasing during persistent optogenetic stimulation (Figure 4—figure supplement 2B), arguing against the possibility that an opsin-mediated membrane depolarization in the presynaptic neuron undergoes depression upon continuous light activation.

-By incorporating the exponential decay of inhibitory synaptic strength (Equation 1), we found that the functional form of the transition rate (see Appendix) can be approximated by(4)r2(t)≈kπerfi−1(α+βe−t/τg),where τg=0.9 s  is the decay constant of the glutamate signal (Figure 4E).
+By incorporating the exponential decay of inhibitory synaptic strength (Equation 1), we found that the functional form of the transition rate (see Appendix) can be approximated by

+$$
+r_{2}(t)≈\frac{k}{\pi}erfi^{−1}(\alpha+\betae^{−t/\tau_{g}}),
+$$

+where $\tau_{g}=0.9s$ is the decay constant of the glutamate signal (Figure 4E).
 The experimentally measured type-II transition rate is well fit by Equation 4.

 ## Discussion